GrammaTech/gtirb-stack-stamp/README.md

 #### Options

-We add the folliwng CMake options during building:
+We add the filling CMake options during building:

 * `GTIRB_STACK_STAMP_ENABLE_TESTS`: Set to `OFF` to disable the downloading of Google Test and the building of the test executable. `ON` by default.